STMicroelectronics/x-cube-ispu/Ispu/README.md

 ## 1 - Introduction

-The *Ispu* software package provides template and example projects and libraries for MEMS devices embedding the ISPU (intelligent sensor processing unit).
+This software package provides template and example projects as well as libraries for MEMS devices embedding the ISPU (intelligent sensor processing unit).

-Each project can be built using the command line (make) or any Eclipse based IDE, including STM32CubeIDE, provided that the ISPU plugins are installed.
+Each project can be built using the command line (make) or any Eclipse-based IDE, including STM32CubeIDE, provided that the ISPU plugins are installed.

-Prebuilt files containing the ready to use device configuration are available in the *output* folder of each example project.
-For the examples related to STMicroelectronics libraries, also the library in binary format is available to be integrated in other projects based on user needs.
+Prebuilt files containing the ready-to-use device configuration are available in the *output* folder of each example project.
+For the examples related to STMicroelectronics libraries, the library in binary format is also available to be integrated in other projects based on user needs.

 ## 2 - Command line